Uploaded image for project: 'JDK'

 PublicKey pk2 = f.generatePublic(x509spec);

-The KeyFactory implementation can also translate a key from another provider using the translateKey method as long as its encoding format is supported.
-This includes "PKCS#8" for private keys and "X.509" for public keys.
+The KeyFactory implementation can also translate a key from another security provider using the translateKey method, as long as its encoding format is supported.

 If a KeyFactory object is instantiated with a family name, it encodes or decodes ML-KEM keys in the family with any parameter set.
-If the object is instantiated with a parameter set name, it only encodes or decodes ML-KEM keys that use this parameter set.
-Otherwise, the translateKey method will throw an InvalidKeyException, and the generatePrivate, generatePublic, and getKeySpec methods will throw an InvalidKeySpecException.
+If it is instantiated with a parameter-set name, it only encodes or decodes ML-KEM keys that use that parameter set; otherwise, the translateKey method throws an InvalidKeyException, and the generatePrivate, generatePublic, and getKeySpec methods throw an InvalidKeySpecException.

 Alternatives